Everything you need to know about dog worms

 - Bloated stomach

-Worms are small parasites and there are six different types that can affect your pet dog:
+There are six different types of worms that can affect your pet dog:

 - Roundworms – intestinal